 We’re obsessed with data and using that data to make informed marketing decisions.
 However, anytime we mention Google Analytics, we’re often met with confusion, fear, or (perhaps worst of all) apathy.

 You don’t need a Google Analytics certification to understand who is coming to your site, how they’re getting there, and what they’re doing once they get there.
-Track these seven metrics regularly to better understand your users and make better marketing decisions.
+Track these six metrics regularly to better understand your users and make better marketing decisions.

 There’s a chance you could guess some of the data you’ll discover by using Google Analytics, but we promise you’ll see some surprises.
 It’s a bit like MTV’s classic reality show, The Real World.
 “You think you know, but you have no idea”… this is your site data.